codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quickstart/verify-requirements.md

 **New installation**
-If this is your first time installing Codefresh, review and confirm that your deployment environment conforms to the minimum requirements for hybrid runtime installation.
-Check the [system requirements]({{site.baseurl}}/docs/runtime/requirements).
+If this is your first time installing GitOps in Codefresh, review and confirm that your deployment environment conforms to the minimum requirements for hybrid runtime installation.
+Check the [system requirements]({{site.baseurl}}/docs/installation/requirements).

 **Existing installation**
 If you already have a hybrid runtime installation on your cluster, you have two options: